-There are challenges when it comes to delivering architectural renovations, let alone a complete transformation and doubling of floor area, on a restricted budget.
-Located in Etobicoke—a suburb of Toronto – Peak-a-Boo House overcomes those challenges, delivering a modern, light-filled, and liveable home for its new owners.
+There are challenges when it comes to delivering architectural renovations specially if you are moving in to a new home and the real estate prices in Toronto have been unstable these past few months, let alone a complete transformation and doubling of floor area, on a restricted budget.
+Located in Etobicoke —a suburb of Toronto – Peak-a-Boo House overcomes those challenges, delivering a modern, light-filled, and liveable home for its new owners.
 This project owes its name to the playfulness of the interior spaces, the unexpected height (peak) upon entering, and the spatial relationships that constantly reveal new sight lines.

 Designed and delivered for a mature couple with an often-visiting family, the architectural addition allowed the three bedrooms and bath to be relocated to a separate floor from the main living spaces.
 The bedrooms are modestly sized but have views all around.
 There are playful openings from a bedroom, and even a bathroom, to the gabled space of the main floor below, with openings that could be adjusted to allow more privacy when needed.
 They even allow for a peek not only to the open concept living spaces below but also to the surrounding streetscape and backyard beyond.
 When left open, the 750 SF upper level feels much larger.